Letter to M. d'Alembert on Spectacles: Women and the family

-In the Letter, Rousseau rejected the traditional notion of male politicians being responsible for moral reform, and thought it was women's responsibility.
+In the Letter, Rousseau rejected the traditional notion of male politicians being responsible for moral reform, which he thought was women's responsibility.
 He considered women, by virtue of their nature, to be the primary agents of moral reform, and that the success of the state depends on the harmony within private, domestic life.
-Rousseau opposed marriage without love (i.e. marriage for financial reasons, order, lust, convenience).
+Rousseau opposed marriage without love (i.e., marriage for financial reasons, order, lust, or convenience).
 In Rousseau's opinion, true love for the nurturing, feminine mother, instead of lustful love for a mistress, goes hand in hand with patriotism and civic harmony.
-The legislator's task is to make sure a society's women are in order.
+The legislator's task is to make sure a society's women maintain order.

 Rousseau believed that public morals could be created not by laws or punishment, but simply by women, who have access to their senses and largely control the way men think.
-He praised Geneva for its moral women, and its ordered familial sphere, while criticizing the women of the salons in France for making men womanly and cowardly.
+He praised Geneva for its moral women and its ordered familial sphere, while criticizing the women of the salons in France for making men womanly and cowardly.

 Present-day relevance

-In post-modern thinking, there has been renewed interest and appreciation for Rousseau's Letter to M. D'Alembert on Spectacles, with the acceptance since Rousseau's time of utopian and primitivist elements in political thought.
+Post-modern thinking has shown a renewed interest and appreciation for Rousseau's Letter to M. D'Alembert on Spectacles, with the acceptance since Rousseau's time of utopian and primitivist elements in political thought.
 Rousseau's letter can help to understand the distinction between lived-in culture and theoretical political order.
-Rousseau's views on the theatre are also thought to echo current concerns with global entertainment, television and Internet taking over local customs and culture.
+Rousseau's views on the theatre are also thought to echo current concerns with global entertainment, television, and the Internet replacing local customs and culture.